 Fresh Blackberry Chia Jam

-Yes!
-You can have jam without water bath canning!
+You can make jam without water bath canning!

 Chia jam, a game changing alternative to traditional water bath canning that’s as easy as it is delicious.
 Picture this: no elaborate sterilization, no fussing with canning equipment, and definitely no sweating over a bubbling pot of boiling water.
 This is like the laid-back cousin of traditional jam-making.